 To diagnose ovarian cancer, a doctor starts by asking questions about any symptoms, including:

 - when they began

-- how they have responded to basic treatment
+- how they have responded to home treatments

 - how often they occur

-In this test, a doctor inserts an ultrasound probe into the vagina.
-The probe emits ultrasound waves that echo back, producing an image of the uterus, fallopian tubes, and ovaries.
+This involves inserting an ultrasound probe into the vagina.
+The probe transmits an image of the uterus, fallopian tubes, and ovaries.

 CA-125 blood test